dimitryzub/hotels-scraper-js/README.md

 getFilters()
 ```

 - `category` - category code.
-You can get all available categories with their codes from `getFilters()` method;
+You can get all available categories with their codes from `getFilters()` method.
+You can use both "name" or "value";
 - `currency` - currency code.
-You can get all available currencies with their codes from `getFilters()` method;
+You can get all available currencies with their codes from `getFilters()` method.
+You can use both "name" or "value" ;
 - `resultsLimit` - parameter defines the results amount you want to get.
-Must be a number or `Infinity` (use it if you want to get all results in the selected category);
+Must be a number or `Infinity` (use it if you want to get all results in the selected category).
+Default - 20;
 - `reviewsLimit` - parameter defines the reviews amount you want to get.
 Must be a number or `Infinity` (use it if you want to get all reviews).
+Default - 10.

 ## Save results to JSON